 For further analysis, cluster membership was dummy coded using Practical orientation, i.e. the largest group, as a reference category.
-Practical orientation is also a good fit for reference category from a conceptual standpoint, because this label covered partially mundane tasks that can be considered more ad hoc and less of a conscious aspiration (compared with goal orientations regarding Work-Life Balance, Relationships, Learning and Growth).
+Practical orientation is also a good fit for reference category from a conceptual standpoint, because this label covered partially mundane tasks that can tion (compared with goal orientations regarding Work-Life Balance, Relationships, Learning and Growth).
 Below, the note to the reference category will be omitted to increase clarity.
 However, all the results concerning the PP Content Domains should be interpreted in contrast to the occurrence of Practical orientation.